jboss-container-images/rhpam-7-openshift-image/quickstarts/post-configure-example/README.md

   environment: rhpam-trial
 ```

-Depending on the environment it could take a while until the volume is mounted and pod started.
+Depending on the environment it could take a while until the volume is mounted and the pod started.
+After the KIE Server
-After the KIE Server is started, you should see the same output from templates:
+is started, you should see the same output from `application template` method:

 ```bash
 ******  RUNNING ADDITIONAL CONFIGURATIONS WITH JBOSS-CLI - ADDING EXTRA ELYTRON USERS TO KIE FS REALM **********